How authentication works in Active Directory

 UserLock and Kerberos in Active Directory

-UserLock supports Kerberos authentication protocol in on-premise Active Directory.
+UserLock supports Kerberos authentication protocol in on-premises Active Directory.
 This is the protocol we recommend, since it’s more secure.
 There’s a registry key in Microsoft to force Kerberos on the server where UserLock is installed, so you don’t need to set anything directly in UserLock if your network is set up with Kerberos protocol.
 The software is supported directly in the Windows communication libraries, which will use the protocol authorized in the network.

 UserLock and LDAP in Active Directory